Zika Outbreaks

 Zika Outbreaks The Americas

-As of December 2024, the Pan American Health Organization (PAHO) confirmed local transmission of Zika in countries and territories in the Region of the Americas.
-The PAHO has reported over 40,694 ZIka cases and two related fatalities in the Americas in 2024, with the highest proportion of Zika cases reported in Brazil, Bolivia, Columbia, and Costa Rica.
-In November 2024, Brazil's Ministry of Health published weekly Zika case reports.
-The PAHO reported over 36,000 Zika cases in 2023.
+As of 2025, the Pan American Health Organization (PAHO) confirmed local transmission of Zika in countries and territories in the Region of the Americas.
+As of January 15, 2025, 2 Zika cases were reported in the Americas in 2025.
+The PAHO has reported over 42,127 ZIka cases and two related fatalities in the Americas in 2024, with the highest proportion of Zika cases reported in Brazil, Bolivia, Columbia, and Costa Rica.
+In December 2024, Brazil's Ministry of Health published weekly Zika case reports, indicating over 40,000 cases in 2024 and 35,962 in 2023.
+The PAHO reported over 37,659 Zika cases in the Americas in 2023.

 Zika in Asia